abreslav/async-proto/KEEP-COROUTINES.md

   await(foo, this)
   return
 L1:
-  println(x)
-  return
+  println(data as Foo) // the value for `x` is passed back as `data` label = -1 return
 ```

-The code after `L1` assumes that someone has already written a value computed by `foo` into `x` (which is a field in the
+The code after `L1` assumes that someone has passed a value computed by `foo` into the `data` parameter.
-anonymous class of the state machine).
 The way it works is roughly as follows:

 ```
-fun <T> await(f: CompletableFuture<T>, continuation c: Continuation<T, ...>) {
+suspension fun <T> await(f: CompletableFuture<T>, c: Continuation<T>) {
-    f.whenComplete { t, throwable ->
+    f.whenComplete { result, throwable ->
         if (throwable != null)
-            c.runWithException(throwable)
+            c.resumeWithException(throwable)
         else
-            c.run(t)
+            c.resume(result)
     }
 }
 ```

-Here, we have another new piece of syntax: the `continuation` modifier on the second parameter `c` (that is not passed
-explicitly to `await()` in the code); and a new interface: `Continuation` that can either run with a given value, or
-run with exception (we'll not delve into the exception handling just yet, although it's a very important and interesting
+Here, we have another new piece of syntax: the `suspension` modifier on the function.
+The parameter `c` of type `Continuation` is not passed explicitly to `await()` in the code of the coroutine, the compiler supplies this parameter automatically.
+It implements the `Continuation` interface that can either resume the coroutine with a given value, or with exception (we'll not delve into the exception handling just yet, although it's a very important and interesting topic).
-topic).
 The `T` type-argument of a continuation is the type that `await` "returns" in the coroutine.
-Since the result is
-received asynchronously, it can not be returned directly from await, and is passed to the continuation as an argument to
+Since the result is received asynchronously, it can not be returned directly from `await`, and is passed to the continuation as an argument to `resume` (that same `data` we have seen above).
-`run`.

 So, a suspension point is a function call with an implicit continuation parameter.
 Such functions can be called in this
  form only inside coroutines.
 Elsewhere they may be called only with both parameters passed explicitly.

 NOTE: some may argue that it's better to make suspension points more visible at the call sites, e.g. prefix them with
   some keyword or symbol: `#await(foo)` or `suspend await(foo)`, or something.
 These options are all open for discussion.

-But where does the implementation of `Continuation` come from, and what is its `run` function actually doing?
-The `run` function does two things:

-- runs the state machine's `main()` so that it proceeds with the execution of the coroutine,
-- passes a value of the local variable `x` to it (the cheapest way of implementing this is
-  through a parameter passed to `main()`).

-NOTE: even if the result of `await()` is not assigned to a variable in the code of the coroutine, such a variable may be
- created by the compiler, or some other mechanism of putting a value into the coroutine through a field may be employed
- (e.g. we could use one field for all suspension point results, or have one field for reference-typed results and another
- for primitives to avoid boxing, because any primitive can be encoded as a `Long`).

-To achieve this, the compiler needs to either generate a new class that implements `Continuation` and has the appropriate
- `run` function implementation, or make the state machine itself implement `Continuation`, which would mean fewer classes
- and allocations, and thus is the option we'd prefer.

 ### Controllers

 The model presented above is rather flexible: anyone can declare a coroutine builder or a suspension point independently.